 - Suggesting single OCR for all in one solution

 - How does an entity extract the information?

 - How to optimize input documents to improve OCR accuracy?

 - If you don’t want to spend huge amounts of time benchmarking how different OCR service performs for their document?

 If you want to prioritize an OCR solution that has fewer restrictions for gaining business traction?

 Then read on.

 The challenges faced in the process of identifying an OCR and doing entity extraction are:

-Tesseract is the leading open source OCR solution.
-When someone wants to get started with an open source OCR to build an MVP, they can pick Tesseract as their first try.
+Tesseract is the best OCR software open source.
+When someone wants to get started with an open-source OCR to build an MVP, they can pick Tesseract as their first try.
 Tesseract is actively developed by a community and it is supported by Google (As of June 2019).

-Recently neural net based OCR engine mode is made available on Tesseract 4.0 which gives improved accuracy for image documents that have high noise (Not well scanned document).
+Recently neural net-based OCR engine mode is made available on Tesseract 4.0 which gives improved accuracy for image documents that have high noise (Not well-scanned documents).